 Communicable Disease Control manual.

-Health care professionals who are authorized to give a client-specific order is laid out in your designation’s nursing regulation.
+Health care professionals who are authorized to give a client-specific order is laid out in your nursing regulation.
 Not all nursing designations have the same list of authorized prescribers.
 Review the

 You cannot give this immunization within your autonomous scope of practice as you do not meet the BCCNM conditions/limits for this activity.
-You need to get a client-specific order from an authorized prescriber before administering it.
+You will need to get a client-specific order from an authorized prescriber before administering it.

 Review your scope of practice standard to see what the requirements needed to administer immunizations within your autonomous scope of practice.